Mengu-Timur: Golden Horde and the Mongol Empire

-Although there were no major wars between the Ilkhanate and the Golden Horde, Mongke Temur intended to restore his ancestors' authority over Azerbaijan and the Caucasus.
-He sent delegates to the Sultan of Mamluk Sultanate, Al-Zahir Baybars and offered a joint attack on Abagha's territory.
+Following the precedent in the Mongol Empire since the reign of Genghis Khan, Mengu-Timur granted tax-exempt status to the Orthodox Christian Church in late 1260s and did not count priests and their lands during the census in 1275.

 During that time, Kublai dispatched his favorite son, Nomu Khan, against Kaidu to Almaliq.
 Nomu Khan sent letters to Chingisid nobles to reassert their support.
 Mongke Temur responded that he would protect Kublai from Kaidu if he assaulted the Yuan.
 In 1276, Chingisid princes Shiregi and Tokhtemur defected to Kaidu's side and arrested Kublai's son.
-Then they sent Nomughan and his brother Kökechü to Mengu Temur and his general to Kaidu.
+Then they sent Nomughan and his brother Kökechü to Mengu-Timur and his general to Kaidu.
 The court of the Golden Horde released Nomughan in 1278 or 10 years later.
-It seems that Mengu Timur held him as a pawn in the wars of the Mongol world.
-He died of a neck injury in 1280.